PostHog/posthog.com/contents/product-engineers/best-customer-retention-metrics.md

 This effectively means that Netflix spends a lot less time and money attracting new subscribers to replace people who’ve left.
 Apple TV+’s 8% monthly churn might not sound that much higher, but churn compounds.
 Annually, if Apple TV+ did nothing to attract new subscribers, it would lose almost 80% of its customers.
 Netflix, on the other hand, would lose 22.1%.

-Want to go deep on retention and churn?
-Check out our [in-depth guide to churn analysis](/product-engineers/churn-rate-vs-retention-rate).
-Or find out how to measure churn [and lower it using PostHog](/tutorials/churn-rate).
+Read our [in-depth guide to churn analysis](/product-engineers/churn-rate-vs-retention-rate) to go deeper on how use these metrics in your business.

 ## 2. Customer Lifetime Value (CLTV)

 ### What is CLTV?

 Also known as LTV, this metric looks at an entire customer journey, combining repeat purchases, upsells, and potential future revenue.

-While it’s not a direct measure of customer retention or churn, things that reduce churn almost always lead to higher CLTV.
-If you keep customers happier for longer, you increase the revenue they generate and lower churn.
+While it’s not a *direct* measure of customer retention or churn, things that reduce churn almost always lead to higher CLTV, making it a useful proxy to confirm you're making progress.

-### How is it useful?
+### Why is it useful?

-This is another really important metric for subscription-based businesses.
-That means SaaS and e-commerce, but also bricks and mortar enterprises like hair salons and gyms.
-A strong understanding of CLTV will help identify high-value customers and enable you to build the best possible products and services for them.
+This is another really important metric for subscription-based businesses, such as SaaS products and online services, especially those where the value of individual customers varies.

-A clear understanding of your CLTV also gives you a clear understanding of who your most valuable customers are and how they behave.
+A strong understanding of CLTV will help identify high-value customers and how they behave.
 You can then, for example, work to move more people into that cohort, or work out how to better serve your most loyal customers.

 ### How to calculate your CLTV